Home / Books / Stories / Published / Design / Art / About

 Chelsea Station Editions, 2011

-Lambda Literary finalist, Gay Fiction
+Lambda Literary Finalist: Gay Fiction

 A powerful, compelling, and heartfelt first novel of a young gay man's quest for faith, family, and understanding during the early years of the AIDS epidemic.